-eters represent the maximum design scenario for llution events, including the maximum number of vessel luring construction and the offshore storage of fuel and maximum volumes of potential contaminants carried uction activities.

-n design scenario presented is associated with HVDC due to the larger foundation sizes associated with the C substations compared to the HVAC booster sign scenario is associated with the installation of gravity tions for all turbines, box GBFs for HVAC collector suction caisson jacket foundations for offshore on platforms and pontoon GBFs for four offshore HVDC s these foundations have the largest total surface area in the seabed and therefore result in the greatest long poss.
-The maximum design scenario also assumes scour required for all foundations.

-n design scenario for long term habitat loss has e use of cable protection (i.e. rock placement) along ibtidal inter-array cables and substation interconnector .
-The maximum design scenario assumes that 10% of xport cables will require cable protection (i.e. rock
+Justification sign scenario presented is associated with HVDC to the larger foundation sizes associated with the ubstations compared to the HVAC booster stations. scenario is associated with the installation of GBFs for GBFs for offshore transformer substations, suction undations for offshore accommodation platforms and r four offshore HVDC substations as these foundations otal surface area in contact with the seabed and the greatest long term habitat loss.
+The maximum also assumes scour protection is required for all sign scenario for long term habitat loss has considered protection (i.e. rock placement) along 10% of the ples and interconnector power cables.
+The maximum issumes that up to 10% of the subtidal export cables sites will require cable protection (i.e. rock nt of cable protection and cable/pipeline crossings ion and maintenance phase will not result in any rm habitat loss as it is assumed that replenishment itive in areas in which cable protection was laid during